Sinhala-NLP/Sinhala-News-Media-Identification/README.md

 ***<span style="font-size: 3em;">:warning:</span>You must agree to the [license](https://github.com/Sinhala-NLP/NSINA?tab=License-1-ov-file#readme) and terms of use before using the dataset in this repo.***

 # Sinhala News Media Identification
 This is a text classification task created with the [NSINA dataset](https://github.com/Sinhala-NLP/NSINA).
 This dataset is also released with the same license as NSINA.
+The task is identifying news media given the news content.

 ## Data
+We only used 10,000 instances in NSINA 1.0 from each news source.
+For the two sources that had less than 10,000 instances ("Dinamina" and "Siyatha") we used the original number of instances they contained.
+We divided this dataset into a training and test set following a 0.8 split.
 Data can be loaded into pandas dataframes using the following code.

 ```python